rushk014/image-autostitch/README.md

-# Autostitching Panoramic Images
+<h1 align="center"> Autostitching Panoramic Images </h1>

-Python application for stitching panoramic images.
+<p align="center">Python application for stitching panoramic images.</p>

 ## Description

-Implements stitching arbitrary images either through manually defined correspondences or through feature matching based on the Harris corner detector, as described in [Brown et Al.](http://matthewalunbrown.com/papers/cvpr05.pdf) Stitching is accomplished by computing a homography matrix between the set(s) of image correspondence, then warping each image toward a chosen reference image.
+Implements stitching arbitrary images either through manually defined features or through SIFT feature matching based on the Harris corner detector, as described in [Brown et Al.](http://matthewalunbrown.com/papers/cvpr05.pdf) Stitching is accomplished using RANSAC to compute a robust homography between the set(s) of image correspondence, then warping each image toward a chosen reference image.
 Finally, multiresolution blending is accomplished using
 Laplacian pyramids.
-The application also supports rectangular image rectification.
+The application also supports image rectification.

 ## Usage